exasol/public-knowledgebase/Database-Features/Error-ODBC-Driver.md

 ```

-If the issue still persist, provide the output of the ldd command to Exasol Support.
+If the issue still persists, provide the output of the `ldd` command to Exasol Support.